-C.1.1 The Advisory Board will provide long term strategic planning for the Engineering Society as well as oversight and guidance for its corporate initiatives to ensure their fiscal continuity and proper management.
-This will be carried out with the support of alumni and faculty members.

-C.1.2 The Advisory Board shall make recommendations to the Executive concerning strategic planning for the Society, the financial standings, and the proper management of the Society's corporate initiatives.

-C.1.3 The Advisory Board shall make all reasonable efforts to ensure proper oversight and management of the Society's services and corporate events, including their strategic planning, financial standing, and human resource management.
-C.1.4 The Advisory Board will serve as a mediating body in consultation with the Director of Human Resources regarding any human resources issues involving the Society's permanent staff, including potential discipline and/or dismissal.
+- C.1.1 The Advisory Board will provide long term strategic planning for the Engineering Society as well as oversight and guidance for its corporate initiatives to ensure their fiscal continuity and proper management.
+This will be carried out with the support of alumni and faculty members. - C.1.2 The Advisory Board shall make recommendations to the Executive concerning strategic planning for the Society, the financial standings, and the proper management of the Society's corporate initiatives. - C.1.3 The Advisory Board shall make all reasonable efforts to ensure proper oversight and management of the Society's services and corporate events, including their strategic planning, financial standing, and human resource management.